THERAPEUTIC GUIDANCE & SUPPORT

 Supportive rehabilitation spaces help individuals gradually reconnect with participation, dignity, routine, and meaningful social engagement.

-“Participation, structure, encouragement, and community support can strengthen recovery over time.”
+“Participation, structure, encouragement, and community support facilitates recovery over time.”